corpusculejs/corpuscule/packages/element/README.md

 #### `connectedCallback(): void`
 **Hook Type**: Custom Element

-This callback is called whenever element is connected to DOM.
-During the connection Corpuscule performs the initial rendering, and then user-defined `connectedCallback` is fired.
+This callback is called whenever the element is connected to DOM.
+During the connection, Corpuscule performs the initial rendering, and then user-defined `connectedCallback` is fired.

 React users may consider it as a [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount)